petershin/liferay-learn/docs/commerce/latest/en/store-management/sending-emails.md

 After creating a notification template, you must assign it as an object action on the Commerce Order object.
 See [Defining Object Actions](https://learn.liferay.com/w/dxp/liferay-development/objects/creating-and-managing-objects/actions/defining-object-actions) for more information.

 {bdg-secondary}`Liferay DXP 2024.Q3+/Portal 7.4 GA125+` A new notification template called Commerce Order Notification is available out-of-the-box.
 It is an object action on the Commerce Order object that sends an email to the order creator when the order status changes to *Pending*.
-It is currently behind a [release feature flag](https://learn.liferay.com/web/guest/w/dxp/system-administration/configuring-liferay/feature-flags#release-feature-flags) (LPD-24498).
+It was released behind a [release feature flag](https://learn.liferay.com/web/guest/w/dxp/system-administration/configuring-liferay/feature-flags#release-feature-flags) (LPD-24498) in Liferay DXP 2024.Q3/Portal 7.4 GA125 and was made Generally Available (GA) in 2024.Q4/GA129.

 ### Notification Queue